Baby Food DIY | The Best Guide for Beginner’s

 Another resource we used was this list of 15 foods you don’t need to buy organic from Eating Well.

-Eating organic can certainly more expensive, so having some resources to help you choose the right types of produce is important.
+Eating organic can certainly more expensive, so having some resources to help you choose the right types of fresh produce is important.

 Why did we choose to even worry about buying organic vegetables?
 Great question!